Looking for restaurants near Rome pantheon? The whole area is full of them! Now, how do you know which ones are good?

 The waiters, all old-school, are gracious, unobtrusive and professional.

-But let's talk about the food: everything here is delicious, but it's not inexpensive.
-I have almost melted over their pasta with white truffles (about 45 Euros, although that is what real white truffles cost), and they specialise in fish, which, when it's good and fresh, is never cheap.
-Their clams/mussels sauté is only ok, but other fish dishes are divine, especially when combined with pasta.
-But they have plenty of meat and veggie choices also.
+But let's talk about the food: I have almost melted over their pasta with white truffles (about 45 Euros, although that is what real white truffles cost), and they specialise in fish, which, when it's good and fresh, is never cheap.
+Their clams/mussels sauté is ok, but other fish dishes are divine, especially when combined with pasta.
+They also have plenty of meat and veggie choices.
 And frankly, they are experts at real Roman cuisine like cacio e pepe (which is actually reasonably priced, as it should be.)

 Details and hours: Via del Pantheon 55.
 Open Tuesday - Sunday for lunch and dinner.
 On Monday, open for dinner only.
 About 35-45 Euros per person.